 Clear visibility on the seriousness of crimes, profiling of offenders patterns and accurate prediction of criminal acts provides tremendous benefits to national safety and security.
 For law enforcement, it allows effective planning, deployment and policing.
 For immigration and law makers, it helps decision makers in enacting the right policies to restrict potential criminals of certain demographic background from entering the country and crafting effective measures of security screening and clearance.

-- Crime Prediction: Using demographic data and criminal history, we built a predictive crime model capable of classifying any new individual into one of the crime segments and assigning a risk score that reflects the potential criminal liability to society.
+Using demographic data, travel behavior, income levels, career movements and in-country and cross-orders travels, we were able to classify criminal & non-criminal behavior into one of the crime segments and assigning a risk score that reflects the potential criminal liability to society.

 Despite that it is well established fact that gender, age structure, migration (demographic changes) have their mutual influence not only on the economy, system of power, education, health protection and religion, but also on crimes, our findings clearly demonstrate that “Who you are, What you do and where you travel does tell much about how high likely you are to be harmful to society”